TechG3n/aconf/README.md

 ```

 ### Logs
-Logging and any failure while executing script is logged to the /sdcard/ folder - `aconf.log` & `atlas_monitor.log` / `aegis_monitor.log` can be found there
-In case of issues always check there first
+Logging and any failure while executing script is logged to the /sdcard/ folder - `aconf.log` & `[MITM]_monitor.log` can be found there - In case of issues always check there first

 ## ATVdetails sender/receiver
-Aconf allows to setup for sending ATV information such as pogo/atlas/script versions, ip, atlas settings, atlas/pogo cpu and mem usage to server side receiver which will process to database.
+Aconf allows to setup for sending ATV information such as pogo/mitm/script versions, ip, atlas settings, atlas/pogo cpu and mem usage to server side receiver which will process to database.

 1. Prepare receiver:
 - Receiver is located in folder wh_receiver